 “Dead Still” premieres in 2020 in Ireland and on Acorn TV in the United States in May, 2020 as an Acorn TV Original.
 Acorn TV streams world-class mysteries, dramas, and comedies from Britain and beyond.
 Also available as an add-on channel with Prime Video.

 If you enjoyed this post, be sure to see The Period Films List, with the best British, historical and costume dramas sorted by era.
 Be sure to see the list of Period Dramas on Acorn TV in 2020.
-You’ll also like the Best Period Dramas: Victorian Era list, and our list of period dramas that deal with Life After Loss.
+You’ll also like our review of BBC’s Quacks, and the Best Period Dramas: Victorian Era list, and our list of period dramas that deal with Life After Loss.